 - Pat the fish down with a paper towel to absorb any excess liquid.
 This will allow the oil, butter, or other fat that you brush on the fish to adhere to the flesh and create a crispy top

 - Don’t salt the salmon before you are ready to cook it.
 Salt draws moisture out of the fish and can dry it out.

 - If you are using a marinade, don’t let the fish sit in it for more then an hour.
 And if the marinade is especially acidic, 30 minutes should be tops.
 The acid will start to break down the flesh making it mushy, and we want nice firm fish.

 - Don’t cook salmon beyond medium.
 This is the point when salmon is it’s juiciest and most flavorful.
-You can tell if it is cooked to the right temperature by:
+These are the easiest ways to tell if it is cooked to the right temperature:

-- Inserting an instant read thermometer in the thickest part of the fish.
-If it measures between 130-135° it is medium.
-135-140° is medium well.
-You do not want to go over 140° or it will be over cooked.
+- Insert an instant read thermometer or a meat thermometer in the thickest part of the salmon.
+If the internal temperature measures between 130-135°F it is medium.
+135-140°F is medium well.
+You do not want to go over 140°F or it will be over cooked.

 - Salmon will change color from the bright rosy, orange or pink to an opaque peachy orange color when it is cooked.
 You can insert the tip of a knife into the center of the fish and if the outer part of the fish is opaque, but the center is slightly translucent, the fish is done.
 If the center is still very translucent then it needs more time.